Find Grad Schools

 8 Yearly Graduations

 The University of Texas at Austin comes in at #2 on our list of the most popular colleges offering doctor's degrees in computational science.
 Each year, around 50,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+The average in-state tuition for full-time undergraduates is $11,698 per year, while in-state graduate students, on average, pay $12,036 per year.
 During the most recent year for which we have data, 8 people received their doctor's degree in computational science from UT Austin.
+Of these students, 8% were women and 8% were members of underrepresented racial-ethnic groups.

 #3